-OUR FAVORITE LIST OF YUMMIEST SPANISH CHRISTMAS SWEETS IS HERE
+OUR FAVORITE LIST OF YUMMIEST CHRISTMAS SWEETS IN SPAIN

 The variety of traditional Christmas desserts in Spain is huge.
 On Christmas eve and the other (many!) family celebrations during this time of the year, the table will be covered with lots of different Christmas sweets that as locals we’ve grown up with and learnt to appreciate.